atomvm/AtomVM/doc/src/memory-management.md

 * Starting with the newly created region used in the shallow copy phase in the new heap, iterate over every term in the region  (call this the "scan&copy" region);
 * If any term in this region is a reference to a term on the old heap that has _not_ been marked as copied, perform a shallow copy of it (as described above) to the new heap, but starting at the next free address below the region being iterated over;
-* Note that after iterating over all such terms in teh scan and copy region, all terms are "complete", in that there are no references to boxed terms in the old heap in that region.
+* Note that after iterating over all such terms in the scan and copy region, all terms are "complete", in that there are no references to boxed terms in the old heap in that region.
 We have, however, created a new region which may have references to boxed terms in the old heap;
 * So we repeat the process on the new region, which will complete the current scan&copy requion, but which in turn may create a new region of copied terms;
 * The process is repeated until no new reqions have been introduced.